jfwallin/JSPAM/README.md

 Software for simulating interacting galaxies using a restricted three-body approximation.

 The current version of the code is available in the various language sub directories.
 A portion of the historic version of the code is available in the archive directory.
+The archive directory includes instructions for running a script that will recreate all 62 best-fit models from the Galaxy Zoo: Mergers file.
+The js directory contains a web page that can run the same models in your browser.

 The current language implementations include: